Open 7 Days A Week

 The history of Decks drugstore began on March 7, 1884, when it was purchased by Lewis C. Deck and B.F.
 Clark.
 A few years later Lewis Deck became the sole proprietor.
 At this time the store sold drugs, groceries, and hardware.
 The store was dubbed the “white drugstore” as it was the only building front on the Girard Square that was painted white from top to bottom.

-Brothers Bob and Bill Deck, sons of Louis W Deck and Naomi Deck, became a third-generation operator drugstore when they took over in 1960.
+Brothers Bob and Bill Deck, sons of Louis W. Deck and Naomi Deck, became the third-generation operators of drugstore when they took over in 1960.
 Bob attended four years of college before becoming a pharmacist.
 Throughout all the changes, the old fashion soda fountain, which was installed in 1930, the familiar marble top soda fountain, the original hardwood floor and other shelving and showcases greeted people.
 After a lifetime of serving the Girard area, Bob and Bill decided to retire in 2001.
 After three generations and 117 years of the Deck family operating the drugstore, it was time for new owners.

-In December 2021, Steve and Casey Claypool purchased Docs Soda Fountain, and renamed the historic business, Doc's Just Off 66.
-The soda fountain is currently under renovation, and is slated to reopen Spring of 2022.
-The nostalgic soda fountain will stay in place, all of the relics from the pharmacy museum will stay on display, and the new owners are expanding the restaurant and adding a lounge to this historic stop along Illinois Route 66.
-Doc’s Just Off 66 will preserve the history and nostalgia of this historic business in Girard, Illinois.
+In December 2021, Steve and Casey Claypool purchased Docs Soda Fountain and renamed the historic business, Doc's Just Off 66.
+The soda fountain has been completely renovated and opened on June 18, 2022.
+The nostalgic soda fountain is still in place, all of the relics from the pharmacy museum will stay on display, and the new owners expanded the restaurant and added a lounge to this historic stop along Illinois Route 66.
+Doc’s Just Off 66 has successfully preserved the history and nostalgia of this historic business in Girard, Illinois.